Happy Holidays! 🎄

 - In February, we embarked on a squad ride to Four Tet at the Forum in LA — not sure the whole gang was with the brostep that he played toward the end, but as a massive Kieran Hebden enthusiast I was juiced to have everyone along for the ride with an open mind.

-- This guy Nolan is really obsessed with Justice.
-In May, I got to attend one of the 3 shows he went to IN THREE CONSECUTIVE NIGHTS (2x Bill Graham and SB, shoutout to Logan for riding along with him) and it was dope to introduce new people to the word of the Cross while getting to watch it with some veterans.
+- In May, I got to attend one of the 3 Justice shows Nolan went to IN THREE CONSECUTIVE NIGHTS (2x Bill Graham and Santa Barbara) and it was dope to introduce new people to the word of the Cross while getting to watch it with some veterans.
 I can selfishly say I remember explaining “So it's these two French guys..” to most of you.. however now I'm putting up rookie numbers compared to guys like Nolan and Aidan who basically toured with Xavier and Gaspard this year.

 - This trip could've ended in the slumps there, but in the week to follow I got to spend some quality time seeing Jordan's life in Baltimore (I might be his only friend to get a firsthand glimpse...) and then experienced a strong contender for the best weekend of 2025.
 MODA was booked to play Twinapalooza, a birthday celebration for the twin Cumming sisters, in East Hampton.
 Needless to say we tore the roof off the place.
 Wake surfing, bacon egg and cheese's, lobster rolls, MODA A/V set #2, the whole nine yards.
-I'm starting to think this Shane guy is the GOAT...
+Yet another example of Shane Cumming being the best host ever.

 - July: I spontaneously decided to spend the Fourth with my upstairs neighbors in Santa Cruz, I went to Milo's premiere of Zombies 4, and had an amazing solo concert experience seeing Father John Misty at the Greek Theater.